-This is the "classic" pet tarantula and has enjoyed tremendous popularity due to its beauty, temperament, and long lifespan.
+This the "classic" pet tarantula and has enjoyed tremendous popularity due to its beauty, temperament, and long lifespan.

 The adult Mexican Red Knee tarantulas reach a leg span of about 5 inches.
 The males typically live for around 10 years while females live for much longer and can live upwards of 25 to 30 years.
 If you are planning on having a pet Mexican Red Knee tarantula as a pet, be aware of these lifespans, as a female pet tarantula is a serious time commitment.